cultuurnet/uwp-demo-dataproduct/transformer/transformer-readme.md

 - `dateutil`: Library for parsing ISO 8601 timestamps.
 - `tools`: Custom tools module for environment variable retrieval.

+# Python Version Check

+The `python_version_check.py` module validates that the Python version specified in `.python-version` is supported by the Paketo buildpack before processing begins.

+## Features

+- **Buildpack Compatibility Check**: Queries Paketo buildpack to verify Python version support
+- **Early Failure Detection**: Catches version incompatibilities before build/deployment
+- **Caching**: Caches supported versions to reduce API calls
+- **Clear Warnings**: Provides actionable error messages with fix instructions

+## Usage

+The check runs automatically at the start of `main.py` before any transformation code executes.
+It reads the Python version from `.python-version` and validates it against supported versions from the Paketo buildpack.

+If the version is not supported, a warning is logged with:
+- The specified version
+- List of supported versions
+- Instructions to fix (delete venv, update .python-version)

+## Dependencies

+- `urllib`: Standard library for HTTP requests
+- `json`: Standard library for JSON parsing
+- `pathlib`: Standard library for path handling
+- `logging`: Standard library for logging

 # Fuseki Date Extraction

 The `fuseki_date_extraction.py` module provides functions for extracting and transforming datetime values from a Fuseki database.
 It includes methods to connect to the database, retrieve the latest update datetime, and handle datetime transformations.